twofingerrightclick/svdoever.github.io/src/pages/sitecore-93-custom-theme-with-SXA-CLI.md

 ## The actual installation of SXA CLI

-Next step is to install the SXA CLI as described in the [documentation](https://doc.sitecore.com/developers/sxa/93/sitecore-experience-accelerator/en/add-a-theme-using-sxa-cli.html).
+The next step is to install the SXA CLI as described in the [documentation](https://doc.sitecore.com/developers/sxa/93/sitecore-experience-accelerator/en/add-a-theme-using-sxa-cli.html).

 As a first step remove the `.disabled` extension of the file `C:\inetpub\wwwroot\sergesc.dev.local\App_Config\Include\z.Feature.Overrides\z.SPE.Sync.Enabler.Gulp.config.disabled` (your path may vary).
 This enables the [Creative Exchange Live](https://doc.sitecore.com/developers/sxa/93/sitecore-experience-accelerator/en/modify-your-site-design-with-creative-exchange-live.html) feature of Sitecore SXA.